top of page

 By Shara Beuler-Rekpa

 It was our prayers for guidance that sent our road ministry back to the West.
-The Lord kept us in our home state of Texas for a bit, but now He’d impressed on us it was time to roll.
-The Holy Spirit actually sang to Bruce as he strolled through the pasture: “Go West, young man, haven’t you been told?”
+The Lord kept us in our home state of Texas for a bit, but now He impressed upon us that it was time to roll.
+The Holy Spirit even sang to Bruce as he strolled through the pasture: “Go West, young man, haven’t you been told?”

-Our departure date, though, was not without challenges: an outbreak of equine viruses in Texas and Arizona; an irritated eye on my horse, Nocona; and a flu-type bug for me.
-But the Lord gave His wisdom as we prayed, and we rolled safely into the horse camp in Arizona.
+Our departure date was not without its challenges.
+We faced an outbreak of equine viruses in Texas and Arizona, an irritated eye on my horse, Nocona, and a flu-type bug for me.
+But through it all, the Lord provided wisdom as we prayed, and we rolled safely into the horse camp in Arizona.

 However, for whatever reason, Nocona’s eye became more irritated and cloudy.
-Eye ailments in horses can go from bad to worse in a heartbeat, so I scouted around for a good veterinarian.
+Eye ailments in horses can escalate quickly, so I began searching for a good veterinarian.

-More prayers: prayers for wisdom for the vet; for my horse to cooperate during the examination; prayers for focus, not on the problem, but on God’s promises and direction.
-It’s a scary thing to deal with the unknown when you don’t know the whys or the how-tos.
-It’s easy to feel a bit lost and helpless.
+More prayers were needed: prayers for wisdom for the vet, for my horse to cooperate during the examination, and prayers for focus—not on the problem, but on God’s promises and direction.
+It’s a scary thing to deal with the unknown when you don’t know the whys or how-tos.
+It’s easy to feel lost and helpless.
 (James 1:5-6)

-As I waited for the vet, trying to ignore the butterflies head-butting in my gut, the Lord strongly, but compassionately, reminded me of Philippians 4:6-7: “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
+As I waited for the vet, trying to ignore the butterflies head-butting in my gut, the Lord compassionately reminded me of Philippians 4:6-7: “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
 (NKJV)

-I’ve come to realize that this verse is not a suggestion, but a command.
-He has our best interests at heart, so when we pray, He’s immediately on the move.
-And, He’s the only One who knows the perfect trail through any rocky circumstance…even if He has to create one!
+I’ve come to realize that this verse is not merely a suggestion; it’s a command.
+He has our best interests at heart.
+When we pray, He’s immediately on the move.
+He’s the only One who knows the perfect trail through any rocky circumstance—even if He has to create one!
 (Isaiah 43:19).

 I had a choice.
-Do I go with the knot in my gut and focus on the “what ifs” and bow to fear of the unknown?
-Or do I take God at His Word?
-I couldn’t bear not to honor Him in this situation, so I dug in my heels before the vet arrived.
-As I immersed myself in the promises of His Word, I thanked Him for all the other times He had been my help in every circumstance.
+Should I succumb to the knot in my gut and focus on the “what ifs,” bowing to fear of the unknown?
+Or should I take God at His Word?
+I couldn’t bear the thought of not honoring Him in this situation, so I dug in my heels before the vet arrived.
+I immersed myself in the promises of His Word, thanking Him for all the times He had been my help in every circumstance.

 Little did we know, this eye challenge would be an opportunity to walk out the verse, “Let patience have its perfect work…” (James 1:4).

-As the days dragged on, yeah, it was frustrating when we didn’t see the progress we wanted.
+As the days dragged on, it was frustrating not to see the progress we wanted.
 But back to our proverbial knees we’d go, thanking Him for the healing we knew would come, even though we couldn’t always perceive what He was doing.
-And, we prayed for further guidance to make sure we weren’t missing anything.
+We prayed for further guidance to ensure we weren’t missing anything.

-Maybe you’re dealing with something a lot worse than a horse-eye-thing.
-Nevertheless, the plan of action is the same: hit your proverbial (or literal) knees in prayer; listen for His answer; take action when He gives direction; pray (and thank Him) through the entire challenge.
+Maybe you’re dealing with something much worse than a horse-eye issue.
+Nevertheless, the plan of action remains the same: hit your proverbial (or literal) knees in prayer; listen for His answer; take action when He gives direction; pray (and thank Him) throughout the entire challenge.

-As we communicate with Him, we will have peace and power in the process.
-Even though the exact answer to the problem may not be clear, we can be encouraged that God would never encourage us to “pray without ceasing”, if He didn’t intend to lead us to the best answer.
+As we communicate with Him, we will find peace and power in the process.
+Even though the exact answer to the problem may not be clear, we can be encouraged that God would never encourage us to “pray without ceasing” if He didn’t intend to lead us to the best answer.
 (1 Thessalonians 5:16-18; Jeremiah 29:11).

 Shara Bueler Repka